-The purpose of these 2012 Guidelines is to establish the general process, procedures, and criteria that DWR will use to implement the IRWM Grant Program and the SWFM Grant Program.
-These 2012 Guidelines include acceptance of IRWM regions into the grant program; IRWM Plan standards and guidance; solicitation, submittal, and review of grant applications; and award of grant funding.
-The separate, but related, Proposal Solicitation Packages (PSPs) contain detailed information on how to apply for funding from a particular grant program.
+The purpose of these guidelines is to establish the general process, procedures, and criteria that DWR will use to implement the 2014 IRWM Drought Grant Solicitation.
+These guidelines include acceptance of IRWM regions into the grant program; IRWM Plan standards and guidance; solicitation, submittal, and review of grant applications; and award of grant funding.
+The separate, but related, Proposal Solicitation Package (PSP) contains detailed information on how to apply.
 The IRWM Grant Program contains three main component programs - IRWM Planning Grants, IRWM Implementation Grants, and SWFM grants.
-The 2012 Guidelines only address the IRWM Implementation and SWFM grant program.
-The IRWM Planning Grant Program is being managed pursuant to the 2010 Program Guidelines.

-PSPs for specific grant solicitations through the IRWM Grant program can be downloaded from the DWR website listed in the Foreword.
+The 2014 IRWM Drought Guidelines only address the 2014 IRWM Drought Grant Solicitation.
+The Planning and Stormwater grant programs have fully allocated funds from available funding sources.
+The PSP for this specific grant solicitation can be downloaded from the DWR website listed in the Foreword.